digitalbazaar/forge/README.md

 <a name="pkcs10" />
 ### PKCS#10

-Provides the certification requests or certificate signing requests (CSR) from [PKCS#10][].
+Provides certification requests or certificate signing requests (CSR) from [PKCS#10][].

 __Examples__